Transportation in Atlanta

-Atlanta's transportation system is a complex multimodal system serving the city of Atlanta, Georgia, widely recognized as a key regional and global hub for passenger and freight transportation.
+Atlanta's transportation system is a complex multimodal system serving the city of Atlanta, Georgia, and widely recognized as a key regional and global hub for passenger and freight transportation.
 The system facilitates inter- and intra-city travel, and includes the world's busiest airport, several major freight rail classification yards, a comprehensive network of freeways, heavy rail, light rail, local buses, and multi-use trails.

 Atlanta began as a railroad town, and transportation remains an important part of its economy.
 Several major transportation and logistics firms are headquartered in Atlanta, including Delta Air Lines, Norfolk Southern Railroad, and United Parcel Service.

 Public transit, including the eighth-busiest rapid transit system in the United States, is operated primarily by the Metropolitan Atlanta Rapid Transit Authority (MARTA).
 The transit network also includes light rail and local bus routes.
 Despite these services, most Atlanta commuters chose to commute by car, with only 4.5% choosing to use transit in 2022.
 Emphasis on cars has resulted in heavy traffic and has led to significant pollution and congestion.
 Limited efforts are underway to reduce Atlanta's dependence on cars in order to improve system performance and reduce its impact on climate change, but several automobile capacity increases are also in the works.